 \section{Abstract}

-We have investigated properties of eigenvalues of the normalized Laplacian $\L$ for finite graphs over non-Archimedean ordered fields.
-We have proved Cheeger's inequality for first non-zero eigenvalue.
-Then we described properties of the operator $\P=I-\L$, which is analogue of transition probability matrix.
-We show that Cheeger estimate $\alpha_1\preceq \sqrt{1-h^2}$ for the second largest eigenvalue of $\P$ is crucial to be able to investigate the convergence for the analogue of random walk to equilibrium over non-Archimedean ordered fields.
-We provide the examples of convergence and non-convergence for graphs over the Levi-Civita field.
+We investigate properties of spectrum of normalized Laplacian $\L$ for finite graphs over non-Archimedean ordered fields.
+We prove a Cheeger's inequality for first non-zero eigenvalue.
+Then we describe properties of the operator $\P=I-\L$, which is a generalization of transition operator.
+We show that Cheeger estimate $\alpha_1\preceq \sqrt{1-h^2}$ for the second largest eigenvalue of $\P$ is crucial for investigation of the convergence of analogue of random walk to equilibrium over a non-Archimedean ordered fields.
+We consider examples over the Levi-Civita field.